timdressler/psam/README.md

 - **Supporting documents**: participant instructions, questionnaires, etc.
 - **Publications** (e.g., posters, papers) – added as they become available

-> **Note**: No raw data is included in this repository but may be made available upon request.
+> **Note**: No data is included in this repository but may be made available upon request.

 ### Structure